csoeller/PYME-extra-sample-data/data/MT-DNA-PAINT/ReadMe.md

 ## DNA-PAINT microtubules

-DNA-PAINT data of microtubules in COS-7 cells labeled with anti-alpha tubulin (?) and using Massive Photonics secondaries and sdABs.
+DNA-PAINT data of microtubules in COS-7 cells labeled with anti-alpha tubulin (m) and using Massive Photonics secondaries and sdABs.

 ### Sample information